Clustering under Perturbation Resilience: Introduction

-Even closer to our work, several recent papers have showed how to exploit the structure of perturbation resilient instances in order to obtain better approximation guarantees (than those possible on worst case instances) for other difficult optimization problems.
+Several recent papers have showed how to exploit the structure of perturbation resilient instances in order to obtain better approximation guarantees (than those possible on worst case instances) for other difficult optimization problems.
 These include the game theoretic problem of finding Nash equilibria~\cite{BalcanB10,LiptonMM06} and the classic traveling salesman problem~\cite{MihalakSSW11}.